mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

-## Listener

-In many applications, there is a distinction between the active opener (or connection initiator, often a client), and the passive opener (often a server).
-A Listener represents an endpoint's willingness to start Associations in this passive opener/server role.
-It is, in essence, a one-sided, Path-less Association from which fully-formed Associations can be created.

-Listeners work very much like sockets on which the listen(2) call has been called in the SOCK_STREAM API.

 ## Remote

 A Remote represents all the information required to establish and maintain a